-- check your vessel's hull and niche areas before entering Fiordland and if it is fouled, clean it (see below) - dispose of any debris removed from the hull on land (ie, prevent it getting into the water) - check, clean and thoroughly dry any mooring lines and buoys, kayaks and any other marine equipment before using them in Fiordland waters.
-If lines or buoys cannot be dried, disinfect them before coming into Fiordland waters from areas known to be affected with marine pests (such as Bluff and Stewart Island/Rakiura).
+- check your vessel's hull and niche areas before entering Fiordland and if it is fouled, clean it (see below) - dispose of any debris removed from the hull on land (ie, prevent it getting into the water) - check, clean and thoroughly dry any mooring lines and buoys, crayfishing pots, kayaks and any other marine equipment before using them in Fiordland waters.
+If lines, buoys and pots cannot be dried, disinfect them before coming into Fiordland waters from areas known to be affected with marine pests (such as Bluff and Stewart Island/Rakiura).